LorenzDuremdes/Second-Brain/sleep.md

 6. anti-snoring mouth tape + nose dilator
 	1. Conclusions: Mouth-taping during sleep improved snoring and the severity of [[sleep apnea]] in mouth-breathers with mild OSA, with [[apnea]]/[[hypopnea]] index (AHI) and SI being reduced by about half.
 The higher the level of baseline AHI and snoring index (SI), the greater the improvement was shown after mouth-taping.
 Mouth-taping could be an alternative treatment in patients with mild OSA before turning to CPAP therapy or surgical intervention.^[[The Impact of Mouth-Taping in Mouth-Breathers with Mild Obstructive Sleep Apnea: A Preliminary Study - PMC (nih.gov)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9498537/)]
 7. nightlight with motion sensor
+8. body temperature meter → falling asleep earlier than when hitting minimum core body temperature
+	1. A study from 1981 demonstrated that sleep typically starts while the body is cooling off, shortly before it hits the minimum temperature for the day.
+These researchers found that the duration of sleep heavily depends on the [[time]] difference between falling asleep and when the body reaches its minimum temperature.
+The earlier you fall asleep before you hit minimum temperature, the longer you sleep.^[[Sleep Myth Debunked: The 68° Sleeping Temperature (eightsleep.com)](https://www.eightsleep.com/blog/temperature-sleep-myth-debunked)]^[[The dependence of onset and duration of sleep on the circadian rhythm of rectal temperature | Pflügers Archiv - European Journal of Physiology (springer.com)](https://link.springer.com/article/10.1007/BF00581514)]

 ### apparel
 1. should you sleep with socks on if it's cold + why